LanaKhalifa/deep-learning-flood-modeling/README.md

 ---

 ## 2. Training and Evaluation Workflow
 This stage involves systematic experimentation with various architectures to predict future water depth at the patch level.
-The process is organized into subdirectories within:
+The process is organized into subdirectories within 📁 `multi_architecture_training/`:

-📁 `multi_architecture_training/`

 | Folder                             | Purpose |
 |------------------------------------|---------|